athenekilta/ilmomasiina/docs/project-structure.md

 To prepare for development, pnpm must bootstrap the cross-dependencies between projects.
 To do this, install pnpm and then simply run `pnpm install` or `npm run bootstrap`.

 The project is configured to run development servers for the frontend and backend with `npm start`.
-In development, the Webpack development server serves the frontend and proxies API calls to the backend server.
+In development, the frontend's `scripts/dev.ts` serves the frontend and proxies API calls to the backend server.

 In production, the backend server can optionally serve the compiled frontend bundle, but ideally a separate reverse proxy such as Nginx is used for this purpose.